grace-notes/website/contents/topics/gospel.md

 ---
-title: Gospel
+title: "Gospel, The"
-display_title: The Gospel
+pdf: "gospel.pdf"
-description: The use of the term "gospel" in the New Testament - the "good news" of salvation.
+description: "Gospel, The - [PDF] The use of the term \"gospel\" in the New Testament - the \"good news\" of salvation."
 template: lesson.jade
 ---